holoviz-dev/holoviz_tasks/pre-commit/README.md

 ## Example

-Here is an example using the pre-commit action to set up and cache a complicated environment:
+Here is an example using the pre-commit action:

 ```yaml
 jobs: